jimmissa/chlamy_sw/GO/README.md

 write.table(df_mf[,2:3], "df_mf_goterms.txt", sep = "\t", row.names = FALSE, quote = FALSE, col.names = FALSE)

-To give you an idea of how these files look like, a few lines of the df_bp_goterms.txt file look like this:
+NOTE: To give you an idea of how these files look like, a few lines of the df_bp_goterms.txt file look like this:

 GO:0000379	tRNA-type intron splice site recognition and cleavage